-8.3.3 Discretionary Uses:
+Discretionary Uses:

 - a) Bed and Breakfast Establishment

 - b) Garage Suites

 - c) Home Based Business

 - d) Secondary Suites

 - e) Show Home

 - f) Temporary Sales Centre

-- g) Utility Buildings, Structures or Installations
+- g) Utility Building, Structures or Installations

-- 8.3.4 Development Regulations: In addition to the General Regulations outlined in Part 4, the following provisions shall apply to every Development in this District.
+Development Regulations: In addition to the General Regulations outlined in Part 4, the following provisions shall apply to every Development in this district.

-MINIMUM/MAXIMUM STANDARD PRINCIPAL BUILDING ACCESSORY BUILDING Lot Width (min.)
+MINIMUM/MAXIMUM STANDARD PRINCIPAL_BUILDING ACCESSORY BUILDING Lot Width (min.)
 11.0m Lot Depth (min.)
-35.0m Lot Coverage (max.)
-40% Front Yard Setback (min.)
+35.0m 40% Lot Coverage (max.)
+Front Yard Setback (min.)
 6.0m for residential dwelling 6.5m for attached Garage No closer than the residential dwelling Rear Yard Setback (min.)
 7.5m except in the case of a Corner Lot the Setback shall be 1.5m 1.2m, except where the facing wall of the Detached Garage to a Lane shall not be less than 6.5m from the Rear Property Line

-MINIMUM/MAXIMUM STANDARD MUM PRINCIPAL BUILDING Side Yard Setback (min.)
-1.5m - except where there is no Lane Abutting the Lot, one Side Yard shall be at least 3.05m for vehicular access, unless there is an attached Garage; on a Corner Lot where the Building fronts on the Front Yard, the minimum Side Yard Abutting the flanking Public Roadway (other than a Lane) shall be a minimum of 3.5m; and on a Corner Lot where the Building fronts on a flanking Public Roadway (other than a Lane), the minimum Side Yard Abutting the Building fronts on a flanking Public Roadway (other than a Lane), the minimum Side Yard Abutting the flanking Public Roadway (other than a Lane), the minimum Side Yard Abutting the flanking Public Roadway shall be 6.5m.
-1.2m Main Floor Area (min.)
-78.97m 2 - Bungalow or Bi-Level 67.35m 2 - Split level or 11⁄2-Storey 56.67m 2 - 2-Storeys or more Building Height (max.)
+MINIMUM/MAXIMUM STANDARD PRINCIPAL BUILDING ACCESSORY BUILDING Side Yard Setback (min.)
+Where there is no Lane Abutting the Lot, one Side Yard shall be at least 3.05m for vehicular access, unless there is an attached Garage; On a Corner Lot where the Building fronts on the Front Yard, the minimum Side Yard Abutting the flanking Public Roadway (other than a Lane) shall be a minimum of 3.5m; and On a Corner Lot where the Building fronts on a flanking Public Roadway (other than a Lane), the minimum Side Yard Abutting the flanking Public Roadway shall be 6.5m.
+1.2 m Main Floor Area (min.)
+78.97m - Bungalow or Bi-level 67.35m - Split level or 11⁄2 Storey 56.67m - 2-Storeys or more Building Height (max.)
 10.0m 5.0m

-- a) the Lot width on an irregular or Corner Lot shall be measured 6.0 metres into the Lot from the Front Property Line; - b) the minimum depth of an irregular shaped Lot shall be 35.0 metres along the centerline or one side of the property may be 35.0 metres in length; exceptions may be made to accommodate a practical design provided the minimum depth of the lot is not less than 33.5 metres; - c) in no case shall the Front Property Line be less than 6.0 metres unless, in the opinion of the Development Officer, a lesser frontage is desirable to accommodate an aesthetically pleasing and practical design in a cul-de-sac; and - d) the design of dwellings must ensure individuality and a variety of dwellings within the District.
+- a) the Lot width on an irregular or Corner Lot shall be measured 6.0 metres into the Lot from the Front Property Line; - b) the minimum depth of an irregular shaped Lot shall be 35.0 metres along the centerline or one side of the property may be 35.0 metres in length; exceptions may be made to accommodate a practical design provided the minimum depth of the lot is not less than 33.5 metres; - c) in no case shall the Front Property Line be less than 6.0 metres unless, in the opinion of the Development Officer, a lesser frontage is desirable to accommodate an aesthetically pleasing and practical design in a cul-de-sac; and - d) the design of dwellings must ensure individuality and in a variety of dwellings within the District.
 This will require consideration of the exterior treatment of materials, textures, rooflines and wall openings on the same side of the Public Roadway as well as directly across the Public Roadway from one another.
 Therefore, designs shall only be allowed to be repeated after every third Principal Building as illustrated by the sequence A B C D A.